IBMStreams/endpoint-monitor/docs/example/example.md

-To help you understand how to use endpoint-monitor, the following example shows a basic example, where a simple streams job is submitted, and publically exposed outside of the openshift cluster.
+To help you understand how to use endpoint-monitor, the following example shows a basic use case, where a simple streams job is submitted, and publically exposed outside of the openshift cluster.

 ## Instructions